DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ### No downloading source code to endpoints

-We already take steps to prevent developers from downloading our company's intellectual property onto their notebook.
-Let's make that a positive aspect of their experience rather than a source of friction to getting their job done.
+We already take a variety of steps to avoid having developers download our company's intellectual property onto their notebooks and mobile endpoints.
+Let's make this a positive aspect of their experience rather than a source of friction to getting their job done.

-Not only does this solution avoid having our code exposed on a stolen or compromised endpoint, developers won't even want to wait for it to download!
+Not only does this solution avoid having our code exposed on a stolen or compromised endpoint, developers won't want to wait for it to download!

 ### Remote development with optimal text input latency and response time

 Remote desktop display and VDI options have always been a sub-optimal developer experience due to high latency in textual input due to transmitting the full graphical environment.
-This solution keeps the graphics local and just the text input and output are transmitted while editing code.
+This solution keeps the graphics interaction local.
+Just the text input and output are transmitted while editing code.

 ## Demo Limitations